technologiestiftung/baumblick-frontend/README.md

 - Docker (required for the Supabase command)
 - Setting `export DATABASE_URL="postgresql://user:password@your-postgrest-server.com/your-table"` (or any other way of managing your shell variables)

-> **Gotcha**: As of February 2023 the type genrator does not recognize database views, so you will have to type these yourself by inspecting a view and setting it accordingly wherever you make the request for it.
+> **Gotcha**: As of February 2023 the type generator does not recognize database views, so you will have to type these yourself by inspecting a view and setting its types accordingly wherever you make the request for it.

 ## Deployment